MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpos-custom-aad.md

 Next, you must update identity providers settings in Commerce headquarters.

 1. In Commerce headquarters, open the **Commerce shared parameters** page.
 1. On the **Identity Providers** tab, in the **Identity providers** section, select the row where the **Type** field is set to **Azure Active Directory** and the **Issuer** field points to your Azure AD tenant.
-This setting declares that you will work with child grids that contain the data that is related to the identity provider that corresponds to your Azure AD tenant.
+This setting declares that you'll work with child grids that contain the data that is related to the identity provider that corresponds to your Azure AD tenant.
 1. In the **Relying parties** section, select **Add** to add a row.
 1. Set the following fields: